kartonfarkas/api_docs/source/suite/contacts/contact_multiple_create.rst

      - Cannot use internal ID as key on contact creation.
      -
    * - 400
-     - 2009
+     - 2008
-     - Contact with the external id already exists: 3.
+     - No contact found with external ID: [id].
      -